mrhoffmann/mrhoffmann.github.io/README.md

-# Vad i helvete ska jag prata om?! | What the fuck should i talk about?
+# Vad ska jag prata om?! | What should i talk about?

 ## SWE